Armed Forces Memorial

 On the 2nd January 1945 it was announced in Gazettes that the then Corporal Jack Lovell Halford had been awarded the BEM (Military Division).

-Mne.
-Hedenskog, UK Landing Force Command Support Group, was killed in a helicopter crash.
+Marine Sholto Hedenskog, UK Landing Force Command Support Group, died in a helicopter crash.

 Marine David Howard, from King's Lynn,

-Capt.
-Jennings RM was killed during operations in Afghanistan.
+Captain Tomasz Jennings died during operations in Afghanistan.

 Acting Colour Sergeant Brian Johnston was killed during operations in the Falklands.

-Cpl.
-Michael Jones was killed during operations in Southern Afghanistan.
+Corporal Michael Jones died during operations in Southern Afghanistan.
 He joined the Royal Marines aged 18 on 8 February 1999.
 Through eight years of meritorious service, he served on operations in Kosovo, Iraq and Afghanistan.
 [Source: MOD]

 Corporal Michael Love, Royal Marines, 846 Naval Air Squadron, was killed in a helicopter crash due to a bird strike in the Falklands.